 Shatavari is described in Ayurvedic terms to be energetically cooling with a sweet bitter taste and a quality that is unctuous and heavy.
 It is pacifying to both Pitta and Vata but may aggravate Kapha when used in excess.

-Root pieces can be ground fresh in a high-speed blender for making your own powders.
+You can purchase the straight powder or utilize the root pieces which can be ground fresh in a high-speed blender for making your own powders.

 We personally prefer and recommend higher quality sustainably and/or organically cultivated varieties over other low-quality products that may use synthetic chemicals or pesticides, which can become concentrated when powdered.